har-2010/AI_ACT_CO-ISSC/README.md

 # CO-ISSC:Core Ontology-based Incremental Semi-Supervised Clustering

-This is the pipeline we are going to pulish on KES 2024 conference, with a core ontology as prior knowledge, combined with UMAP and adapted C-DBSCAN.
+This is the pipeline we are going to publish on KES 2024 conference, with a core ontology as prior knowledge, combined with UMAP and adapted C-DBSCAN to cluster the terms from an AI ACT regulation corpus.

 <div align=center>
 <img src="./CO-ISSC/pipeline.png" width = 75%>